sap-tutorials/btp-onboarding/tutorials/btp-ea-onboard-01-intro/btp-ea-onboard-01-intro.md

 > **Note:** Not all services are available with a free service plan and not all free service plans are available in all regions and with all providers. <br>

 > Be careful while you activate services with all the scenarios.
-Do not activate any services in Enterprise Accounts if you **strictly want to avoid costs** for the services and you are not sure if the service and its service plan is free.
-In this scenario, consider to use BTP Trial Account first, to become familiar with BTP service configuration.
+Do not activate any services in Enterprise Accounts if you **strictly want to avoid costs** for the services and you are not sure if the service and its service plan are free.
+In this scenario, consider using BTP Trial Account first, to become familiar with BTP service configuration.

 <br>

 #### Get started with free tier service options:

-If you are the global administrator or getting your services activated, it is important to understand the entitlements, with PAYG and CPEA license model your company has access to all the 90+ BTP services without restrictions.
+If you are the global administrator or getting your services activated, it is important to understand the entitlements, with the PAYG and CPEA license model your company has access to all the 90+ BTP services without restrictions.
 This unlimited access can help you to spin up all the services as required for your projects.